John H. Miller: Vietnam War

-Miller graduated in June 1969 and departed for South Vietnam shortly thereafter.
+Miller graduated in June 1969 and departed for South Vietnam thereafter.
 He assumed command of Headquarters and Service Battalion, 1st Force Service Regiment, Force Logistics Command under Brigadier General James A. Feeley Jr. This command, stationed in Da Nang, served as the main logistics support component for the III Marine Amphibious Force and included Medical, Dental, Engineer, Supply, Maintenance and Military Police Battalions.

 As the commanding officer of Headquarters and Service Battalion, Miller ran the day-to-day operations within the headquarters of Force Logistics Command (FLC) and coordinated the work of personnel, intelligence, operations, logistics and communications sections of the FLC.
 He held that command until the beginning of December 1969 and received the Legion of Merit with Combat "V" for his service with FLC.

 He was subsequently ordered to Okinawa, where he assumed duty as chief of staff, Marine Corps Base Camp Butler under future Commandant, Robert H. Barrow.
 Miller was promoted to colonel in January 1970 and served on Okinawa until the end of 1972.
 He was decorated with second Legion of Merit for his service at Camp Butler in connections with support operations during the later phase of Vietnam War.